 - 21 miles

 - The Kingswood Hotel is a striking property on the outskirts of Burntisland.
 The hotel sits on 2 acres of woodlands and gardens, the rooms are bright, and the restaurant is popular with guests and locals alike.
 There is a story that the Grey Lady lurks around the road between Burntisland and Kinghorn, so you may get a glimpse of a ghost!

 - If you meet her, give her a curtsy, she is royalty, after all.
 The lady of Kingswood is Yolande de Dreux, the wife of Alexander III, who fell off his horse on the coastal road as he trotted to meet her at Kinghorn Castle.

 - If you are looking for a home away from home style property, The Laigh in Burntisland is a self-contained house which sleeps up to three.

 Kirkcaldy is the next biggest town (Kinghorn is another small beach town in between Burntisland Kinghorn) on the east coast.

-Theatre visits are amongst the Fife activities available in Kirkcaldy as it home to the Adam Smith Theatre (named after the Scottish economist) which has a lovely vintage charm.
+Theatre visits are amongst the Fife activities available in Kirkcaldy as it is home to the Adam Smith Theatre (named after the Scottish economist), which has a lovely vintage charm.